Prime Distribution and Siegel Zeroes: Introduction

 \begin{GRH} For a Dirichlet character $\chi$, let $L(s,\chi)=0$ for $s=\sigma+it$ with $\sigma>0$.
 Then $\sigma=\frac 12$. \end{GRH}

 Of course, we are nowhere close to proving this.
-In the case where the zero is real, the best effective bound comes from Landau's 1918 paper \cite{La}: \begin{theorem}[Landau 1918] There exists an effectively computable positive constant $C$ such that for any $q$ and any character $\chi$ mod $q$, if $L(s,\chi)=0$ and $s$ is real then
+In the case where the zero is real, the best effective bound comes from Landau's 1918 paper \cite{La}: \begin{theorem}[Landau, 1918] There exists an effectively computable positive constant $C$ such that for any $q$ and any character $\chi$ mod $q$, if $L(s,\chi)=0$ and $s$ is real, then

-\end{theorem} The best ineffective bound, meanwhile, was proven by Siegel in 1935, who was able to improve this exponent to any $q^\epsilon$ but at the cost of no longer being able to compute the associated constant: \begin{theorem}[Siegel 1935] For any $\epsilon$ there exists a positive constant $C(\epsilon)$ such that if $L(s,\chi)=0$ and $s$ is real then
+\end{theorem} The best ineffective bound was proven by Siegel in 1935 \cite{Si}, who was able to improve the denominator in Landau's result to any $q^\varepsilon$ but at the cost of no longer being able to compute the associated constant: \begin{theorem}[Siegel, 1935] For any $\varepsilon>0$ there exists a positive constant $C(\varepsilon)$ such that if $L(s,\chi)=0$ and $s$ is real then

 \end{theorem} However, most zeroes are far closer to the half-line than these bounds indicate.
 In fact, it is known (see \cite{Gr}, \cite{La}, \cite{Ti}) that for any $q$, every zero of $L(s,\chi)$ except at most one will obey a much smaller bound: \begin{theorem} There is an effectively computable positive constant $C$ such that has at most one solution on the region If such a zero exists, $s$ must be real, and the character for which $L(s,\chi)=0$ must be a non-principal real character. \end{theorem}